ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## What is $0^0$?
 This is a tricky question!
 By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
 So, which is it?

 Most mathematicians think the answer is either $1$ or $\text{undefined}$.
-The reason for choosing $1$ is that it makes sense in some formulas that involve exponents.
+The answer of $1$ makes more sense in some branches of mathematics, while the answer of $\text{undefined}$ makes more sense in other branches.
+For his
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMjEzMDAxNywtMTA4NDAyMjAzNiwxMz
+eyJoaXN0b3J5IjpbLTcyNDQyNTkxNiwtMTA4NDAyMjAzNiwxMz
 A1MzQxODI1XX0=
 -->